syncfusion-content/maui-docs/MAUI/DigitalGauge/Character-Types.md

 The digital characters can be drawn in the following four different segments:

-•	Seven
+•	SevenSegment

-•	Fourteen
+•	FourteenSegment

-•	Sixteen
+•	SixteenSegment
 •	EightCrossEightDotMatrix

 ## Seven segment